Yukaii/tmuxship/README.md

-# tmux-ship
+# tmuxship

 A thin Starship-to-tmux adapter that renders tmux-ready status lines from Starship JSON output.

 ## CLI

 ```
-tmux-ship left [--config path]
+tmuxship left [--config path]
-tmux-ship right [--config path]
+tmuxship right [--config path]
-tmux-ship center [--config path]
+tmuxship center [--config path]
-tmux-ship full [--config path]
+tmuxship full [--config path]
 ```

 Use `--config` to force a specific Starship config file for that invocation.
-Without it, tmux-ship resolves configs in this order:
+Without it, tmuxship resolves configs in this order:

 1. `TMUX_SHIP_<SIDE>_CONFIG` for the requested side.
 2. `STARSHIP_CONFIG` (applies to all sides).